ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely before 3pm, then a chance of showers and thunderstorms between 3pm and 4pm, then showers
          and thunderstorms likely between 4pm and 5pm, then a chance of showers and thunderstorms.
 Mostly cloudy, with a high near
-         82. South wind 6 to 9 mph, with gusts as high as 18 mph.
+         82. South wind around 9 mph, with gusts as high as 18 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 8pm, then showers and thunderstorms likely between 8pm and 10pm, then a chance
-         of showers and thunderstorms between 10pm and 4am, then a chance of showers and thunderstorms.
+         of showers and thunderstorms between 10pm and 2am, then showers and thunderstorms likely between 2am and 5am, then a chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 71, with temperatures rising to around 73 overnight.
-Southwest wind 3 to 8 mph.
-Chance of precipitation is 70%.<br></div>
+South southwest wind 3 to 8 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely between 7am and 8am, then a chance
-         <h3>Saturday</h3>A chance of showers and thunderstorms before 8am, then a chance of showers and thunderstorms.
-Partly sunny, with a high near
-         86. West southwest wind around 3 mph.
-Chance of precipitation is 50%.<br></div>
+         of showers and thunderstorms between 8am and 3pm, then showers and thunderstorms likely between 3pm and 4pm, then a chance of showers and thunderstorms.
+Partly sunny.
+High near 84, with temperatures falling to around 82 in the afternoon.
+West southwest wind around 5 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms between 10pm and 1am.
-Partly
-         cloudy, with a low around 73.
+         <h3>Saturday Night</h3>A chance of showers and thunderstorms before 2am.
+Mostly cloudy, with a low around 73.
 South wind around 3 mph.
+Chance of
-Chance of precipitation is 50%.<br></div>
+         precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Sunny, with a high near 93.
-South southwest wind 3 to 9 mph.<br></div>
+         <h3>Sunday</h3>Sunny, with a high near 92.
+South wind 3 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>Mostly clear, with a low around 76.
+         <h3>Sunday Night</h3>Mostly clear, with a low around 75.
 South southwest wind 3 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Sunny, with a high near 95.
+         <h3>Monday</h3>Sunny, with a high near 94.
 South southwest wind 3 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Clear, with a low around 76.
+         <h3>Monday Night</h3>Mostly clear, with a low around 76.
 South southwest wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Sunny, with a high near 97.
+         <h3>Tuesday</h3>Sunny, with a high near 96.
 South southwest wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Clear, with a low around 77.
-South southwest wind 1 to 5 mph.<br></div>
+         <h3>Tuesday Night</h3>Clear, with a low around 76.
+South wind 0 to 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Sunny, with a high near 97.
-South southwest wind 0 to 3 mph.<br></div>
+         <h3>Wednesday</h3>Sunny, with a high near 96.
+South wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">